VIPER-art-X/xmind-XMM5-ahk/README.md

  - When pressed again will OFF the shift scroll feature and the scroll wheel revert back to its original feature which is up and down movement across the canvas of xmind app.

  #### ➤ **Middle Mosue button:**
- - Once pressed will activate zoom in/out feature using scroll wheel only **instead of using keyboard** ctrl + scroll wheel.
+ - When pressed will activate zoom in/out feature using scroll wheel only **instead of using keyboard** ctrl + scroll wheel.

  - When pressed again will OFF the zoom in/out feature and will revert the scroll wheel back into its original form which is up and down movement across the canvas of xmind app.